 Make sure you are courteous when doing the activity at a public place.
 Don’t leave large rocks in the middle of a field for a tractor or lawn mower to hit.

-This makes a great camp activity can easily be modified for larger groups, with one group hiding the toy and the waiting groups working on camp crafts.
+This trail signs game makes a great camp activity can easily be modified for larger groups, with one group hiding the toy and the waiting groups working on camp crafts.
 The waiting groups can take turns locating the hidden treasure and then creating a new path to follow.

 Instead of hiding a toy, try hiding a treat for the kids to enjoy afterwards.
 Even better, each group can hide part of a treat that can be enjoyed after everyone successfully follows the trails (like marshmallows, chocolate bars, and graham crackers to makes s’mores).

-Not only will kid have fun with this simple scavenger hunt idea, but they will also learn a bit about how to mark a trail for others to follow.
+Not only will kid have fun with this simple trail signs scavenger hunt idea, but they will also learn a bit about how to mark a trail with rocks & sticks for others to follow.

 You’ll also like: